daxiongshu/Coupon-Purchase-Prediction/carl/popular_coupon/README.md

 step1: find bad users in validation result.
 Badusers are defined as: the ones who bought coupons and none of our predictions for this user is correct

-step2: count coupons in validation result.
+step2: count coupons in validation prediction result.
 Simply count each coupon in the validation result

 step3: find the most popular coupons.
 Sort the coupons by count and save the top 10 coupons with most count